 Will impact almost every organization that is based in the EU, as well as every organization that does business in the EU, even if based abroad.

 Second, the GDPR is extremely serious.
-For too long, EU legislators and DPAs have felt that organizations do not take their data protection responsibilities seriously enough, and;
+For too long, EU legislators and

 The GDPR dramatically increases the maximum penalties for non-compliance to the greater of €20 million, or four percent of worldwide turnover—numbers that are specifically designed to attract C-Suite attention.